N E X T E V E N T

 (The Moors)

-Seymours will be open for practice again on Sunday 19th May and Saturday 15th June 2024.
+Seymours will be open for practice this coming Sunday 19th May.

 Seymours Arena will be open from 10:00 – 16:00 on Sunday 19th May and Saturday 15th June.
 Open to all, membership not required but you do need to be an ACU member for the insurance to cover you.
 If not a current ACU member you can purchase a day licence when signing on.